subsquid/specs/sql-research/2025-04-30-trino-findings.md

 * to provide data related to those metadata.

-Trino organises metadata in catalogs which are provides by plugins.
+Trino organises metadata in catalogs which are provided by plugins.
 Each catalogs contains one or more schemas which, in turn, contain tables, _eg._:

 ```
 trino> show catalogs;